The Sites Founding Principals

 The Limit of The Advice We Give

-Other people, unknown to us, may offer advice and suggestions via the website in user submitted content.
+Other people, unknown to us, may offer advice and suggestions via the website in user-submitted content and the site is simply an interactive computer service when it comes to third-party submitted content.
 All that advice and information is “as is” and we have nothing to do with it.
 If you elect to follow it, that is up to you.
 User content does not reflect our views and we do not assume any responsibility or liability for any user content, questions, comments or forum posts or for any claims, damages, or losses resulting from any use of the Site or the materials contained therein.
-User supplied content may be edited or deleted if necessary but that happens only under the rarest of situations.
+User-supplied content may be edited or deleted if necessary but that happens only under the rarest of situations.

 Commenters may be blocked or deleted at will by this site.
 If you have a concern over a comment posted you can flag it for moderation and it will be reviewed.
 Comments are not moderated in advance.
 If legal action is taken against a comment made by you, you will be responsible for defending your statements made.